 6. Cut out a jack-o-lantern face from black tape and place on some balloons.

 Halloween is all about about tricks and treats, and this pumpkin surprise ball is definitely a trick-or-treat.
-Make one for a gift or a bunch for a Halloween party.
+Make one for a gift — or make a bunch for a Halloween party.
 Put in some creepy trinkets, as well as some sweet treats, and children will love unrolling it to uncover what’s hidden inside.

 Pumpkin Jack-o-lantern Surprise Ball DIY